dr-leo/pandaSDMX/doc/usage.rst

 Since version 0.2.1, this second request can be performed automatically through the ``get_footer_url`` parameter.
 It defaults to ``(30, 3)`` which means that three attempts will be made in 30 seconds intervals.
 This behavior is useful when requesting large datasets from Eurostat.
 Deactivate it by setting ``get_footer_url`` to None.

+In addition, since version 0.4 you can use :meth:`pandasdmx.api.Response.write_source` to save the serialized XML tree to a file.

 Caching Response instances in memory
 -----------------------------------------------